AlagappanAnnamalai/projectmanager/README.md

 **Project Manager Application - IIHT Certification Use Case**

 _Prerequisite_
-1. MySQL Server should be up and running in port 3636
+1. MySQL Server should be up and running in port 3636 and should have database named projectmanager
 2. Should have JRE installed
 3. [Optional]: docker setup if running in docker container